In Excel 2010, the CONFIDENCE function has been replaced by the Confidence.Norm function.

 The above function returns a confidence value of 0.013719748

-Further information and examples of the Excel Confidence function can be found on the Microsoft Office website.
+For further details and examples of the Excel Confidence function, see the Microsoft Office website.

 If you get an error from your Excel Confidence function this is likely to be one of the following:

 |#VALUE!||-||Occurs if any of the supplied arguments is non-numeric.|